pwbh/SDL/README.md

 Now lets test it out and see if it creates a window.

-Following codesnippet should create a window and exit after 2.5 seconds.
+Following codesnippet should create a window that can be exited.

 ```zig
 const c = @cImport({